DefinitionThis section has been translated automatically.

 Occurrence/EpidemiologyThis section has been translated automatically.

-In Germany, about 350,000 - 400,000 patients with ACS without ST segment elevation are admitted annually and about 300,000 patients with acute STEMI.
-In relative terms, the frequency of a NSTEMI increases compared to a STEMI (Kasper 2015).
+In Germany, approximately 350,000-400,000 patients are admitted annually with an ACS without ST-segment elevation and approximately 300,000 patients with an acute STEMI.
+Relatively speaking, the incidence of NSTEMI is increasing compared with STEMI (Kasper 2015).

-An ACS without ST elevation affects slightly more than 1/3 of women, in the STEMI about ¾ are male (Kasper 2015).
-According to ESC 2015, the following causes are found in an emergency room in unselected patients with acute chest pain:
+An ACS without ST elevation affects slightly more than 1/3 women, whereas in STEMI approximately ¾ are male (Kasper 2015).
+According to ESC 2015, the following causes are found in an emergency department in unselected patients with acute chest pain:

 - 5 % - 10 % STEMI